 VCs usually operate as part of a larger firm that specializes in investing in early-stage companies called a venture firm or VC firm.
 VC firms are typically structured as partnerships between general partners and limited partners.

 General partners are professional venture capitalists who are responsible for managing the firm's investments — for example, the general partners are the ones who deal directly with startup founders, evaluating their pitches and negotiating investment contracts.

-    Limited partners provide the financial backing for the firm’s investments.
+Limited partners provide the financial backing for the ventures in which the firm has invested.
 The limited partners in a venture capital firm are typically wealthy individuals, banks, and other institutional investors.

 4 Important Differences Between VCs and Angel Investors